 The ad ends with the loving image of a mother-in-law and daughter-in-law wrapped in love and happiness amid the ‘Godh-Barai’ festivities in full swing.

 The ad does not hurt any religious sentiments.
 It does not insult either Hinduism or Islam.

-Those making baseless claims that the ad promotes love jihad need to pause and ponder that Muslims can also find the ad offensive to their religion as one of the protagonists initiates and participates in a Hindu ritual.
+Those making baseless claims that the ad promotes ‘love-jihad’ need to pause and ponder that Muslims can also find the ad offensive to their religion as one protagonist initiates and takes part in a Hindu ritual.

-How is the ad offensive only to Hinduism, or for that matter, any religion?
+How is the ad offensive only to Hinduism or any religion?

 It is inclusive